Buying the Name

 Connecting the Name

-Now that we have the name, we'll need to create a connection between our github pages repository and our domain name.
+Now that we have the name and our new repository, we’ll need to create a connection between the github pages repository and our domain name.

 First, navigate to the settings panel of your github repository and scroll down to the github pages segment.
 Input your new domain name into the “custom domain” field.